 Biotherapeutic Protein Stability Screening with the AQS3pro

-A detailed understanding of the mechanisms of aggregation is essential to control stability and ensure a safe, effective drug product.
+A detailed understanding of the mechanisms of protein aggregation is essential to control stability and ensure a safe, effective drug product.
 Developing this understanding is a primary motivation in formulation, which is driven by high throughput analysis and intense information gathering.

 Formulation scientists use a core set of analytical techniques to quantify the colloidal, chemical and conformational stability parameters that define the stability of a biotherapeutic.
-However, this is a toolset with wisely recognized gaps, notably an inability to measure conformational difference with high reproducibility in clinically representative formulations.
+However, this is a toolset with wisely recognized gaps, notably an inability to measure protein conformational difference with high reproducibility in clinically representative formulations.

 The AQS3pro is a Microfluidic Modulation Spectroscopy analytical technique commercialized for measuring the secondary structure of proteins.
 It offers: